-Generative CRM can create knowledge articles, improve response times, analyze customer feedback, and offer responses to frequently asked questions.
+Generative CRM can create knowledge articles, improve response times, analyse customer feedback, and offer responses to frequently asked questions.
 Imagine you’re having a virtual chat with a customer.
 While they’re messaging you, Einstein GPT is scouring thousands of web pages and data to help craft the best reply.
-As the agent, you can edit the reply to ensure it sounds like they’re chatting not with a machine, but a person, which they are.
+As the agent, you can edit the reply to ensure it sounds like they’re chatting with a person, not a machine.

-Generative CRM will be able to enhance lead generation, predict future sales trends, analyze sales data, and create personalized communication.
-For example, generative CRM will find the most updated information on a company and can target the appropriate contacts within a company.
-It can then draft an email and give you the most current information and stats about the company or industry to help you prepare for a meeting.
+Generative CRM will be able to enhance lead generation, predict future sales trends, analyse sales data, and create personalised communication.
+For example, generative CRM will find the most up-to-date information on a company and identify the appropriate contacts.
+It can then draft an email and give you the most current stats about the company or industry to help you prepare for a meeting.

-Generative CRM will design visually appealing, personalized ads to target specific audiences based on browsing and purchase history, build predictive models to forecast customer buying behavior, and create influencer campaigns.
-For example, a new shoe store is opening in a hot shopping area of Austin, Texas.
-Generative CRM can design a targeted promotion for social media that describes that area and then target customers most likely to visit that store based on past purchases or their social media posts and comments.
+Generative CRM will design visually appealing, personalised ads to target specific audiences based on browsing and purchase history, build predictive models to forecast customer buying behaviour, and create influencer campaigns.
+For example, say a new shoe store is opening in a hot shopping area of Melbourne.
+Generative CRM can design a promotion for social media that targets customers most likely to visit that store based on past purchases or their social media posts and comments.

 “This is the power of how generative AI will use data to help guide us in real time,” Afshar said.
 “The ultimate Holy Grail is prescriptive use of analytics, the generative power of a real-time CRM.”